mmmorris1975/aws-runas/docs/quick-start.md

 tooling.

 #### Windows
 After downloading and renaming the file, you'll want to move the file to a new location.
-You'll want to place it in a location which is easily accessible, like on the desktop, or in your home directory.
+Place it in a location which is easily accessible, like on the desktop, or in your home directory.

 ## Configuration
 Both the AWS credentials and configuration files live in a directory named `.aws` in your user's home directory.
 On